direktiv/direktiv.github.io/docs/getting_started/secrets-registries.md

 To use the Google Artifact Registry a service account with a key is required.
 How to create a service account and generate a key is documented [here](https://cloud.google.com/artifact-registry/docs/docker/authentication#json-key).

-The keed needs to be in base64 format.
+The keys needs to be in base64 format.
 On linux it can be converted with the following command:

 ```console
 base64 -w 0 mykey-da8c8b573601.json > base64google.json